jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 control group adds a little overhead, because it does very fine-grained accounting of the memory usage on your system.
 Therefore, many distros chose to *not* enable it by default.
-Generally, to enable it, all you have to do is to add a kernel command-line parameter; namely `cgroup_enable=memory swapaccount=1`.
+Generally, to enable it, all you have to do is to add some kernel command-line parameters:
+`cgroup_enable=memory swapaccount=1`.

-The metrics are in the pseudo-file `memory.stat`; here is what it will look like:
+The metrics are in the pseudo-file `memory.stat`.
+Here is what it will look like:

 ```